Scroll down to find the class that best fits your needs:

 - a reliable, high-speed WiFi connection.

-- A full-size computer would be even better.
-But, to be perfectly clear, a mobile phone screen will be too small to be able read the slides and view the demonstrations clearly.
+- a computer or, at minimum, a tablet (like an iPad® or its Android equivalent), for viewing a PowerPoint presentation.
+(To be perfectly clear, a mobile phone screen is too small to be able read the slides and view the demonstrations clearly.

 - no certification